 Stackmann had confirmed to Auto Express that a ninth-generation Golf will be launched before the switch to full-electric models happen around the world.
 The eighth-generation Golf is available with five engines – two petrol engines, two diesel engines and one mild-hybrid powertrain.
 There’s also a GTE plug-in hybrid version that has a TSI four-cylinder engine and an electric motor for a combined output of 245 PS (180 kW) and 400 Nm of torque.
 The GTE Golf has an all-electric range of 60 km and can be driven up to 130 km/h in this mode.

 The Volkswagen brand is ramping-up efforts to be the world’s largest producer of electric cars.
-The target is to manufacture 1.5 million electric vehicles a year by 2025, and the models include the VW ID.3, India-bound VW ID.4, VW ID.5 (or the ID.4 GTX), VW ID.6 and VW MEB Entry models which are the VW ID.1 and ID.2.
+The target is to manufacture 1.5 million electric vehicles a year by 2025, and the models include the VW ID.3, VW ID.4, VW ID.5, VW ID.6 and the VW MEB Entry model ID.2.

 The VW ID.2, based on the new MEB-Lite architecture, can be expected in the first half of 2025.